The $a_0(980)$ in the single Cabibbo-suppressed process $\Lambda_c \to \pi^0\eta p$

-where $s$ is the invariant mass squared of the meson-meson system, and $m_{1,2}$ are the masses of the mesons.
+where $s$ is the invariant mass squared of the meson-meson system, and $m_{1,2}$ are the meson masses.
 The meson energies $\omega_1=\sqrt{(\vec{q}\,)^2+m^2_1}$, $\omega_2=\sqrt{(\vec{q}\,)^2+m^2_2}$.
-Since the $G_l$ is logarithmically divergent, we use the cut-off method to solve this singular integral, and choose the cut-off parameter ${q}_{\rm max}=600$~MeV, as Refs.~\cite{Wang:2020,Dias:2016gou,Liang:2014tia,Xie:2014tma,Ahmed:2020qkv}.
-The transition amplitude $t_{ij}$ in Eq.~(\ref{eq:amp}) is obtained by solving the Bethe-Salpeter equation in coupled channels,
+Since the $G_l$ is logarithmically divergent, we use the cut-off method to solve this singular integral, and take the cut-off parameter ${q}_{\rm max}=600$~MeV, as Ref.~\cite{Xie:2014tma}, in order to generate both the resonances $f_0(980)$ and $a_0(980)$ simultaneously.\footnote{It should be stressed that, in Ref.~\cite{Oller:1997chi}, the foot $a_0(980)$, $f_0(980)$, and $f_0(500)$ resonances could be well generated from the unitary chiral approach with cut-off $q_{\rm max}=1.03$~GeV, as well as the $\pi\pi\to \pi\pi$, $\pi\pi\to K\bar{K}$ phase shifts and inelasticities in the $I=0$ scalar channel, and the $\pi^0\eta$ and $K\bar{K}$ mass distribution in the $I=1$ channel.
+In Ref.~\cite{Liang:2014tia}, it is also shown that the cut-off $q_{\rm max}$ should be smaller than that of Ref.~\cite{Oller:1997chi}, when the $\eta\eta$ channel is explicitly taken into account in the $I = 0$ sector.
+Indeed, as shown by Fig.~4 of Ref.~\cite{Xie:2014tma}, the peak of $a_0(980)$ does not change too much with different values of $q_{\rm max}$ from 600~MeV to 800~MeV.}